jrushford/trafficserver/doc/admin-guide/files/parent.config.en.rst

 .. _parent-config-format-parent-retry:

 ``parent_retry``
-    - ``simple_retry`` - If the parent origin server returns a 404 response on a request a new parent is selected and the request is retried.
+    - ``simple_retry`` - If the parent server returns a 404 response on a request or if the response matches a list of http 4xx responses defined in ``simple_retry_responses`` a new parent is selected and the request is retried.
 The number of retries is controlled by ``max_simple_retries`` which is set to 1 by default.
     - ``unavailable_server_retry`` - If the parent returns a 503 response or if the reponse matches a list of http 5xx responses defined in ``unavailable_server_retry_responses``, the currently selected parent is marked down and a new parent is selected to retry the request.
 The number of